krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Large collection of models from Hugging Face, Databricks, Meta, Stability AI…
 - Models can be fully customized for your data and use-case
 - Models are deployed on SageMaker directly
+- Amazon SageMaker JumpStart and Amazon Bedrock are both designed to help you quickly use machine learning models, but they serve different audiences, support different types of models, and have different use cases.

 ML Hub vs ML Solutions
 - ML Hub: browse foundational models -> Experiment -> Customize model with your data set -> Deploy